mosaiks-capstone/Modeling/README.md

 ### 2. Crop data (labels)

+Due to data distribution restrictions, the district-level crop data used in our model is not available for public download.
+Coarse resolution province-level crop data is available for download from 1987 - 2017 at the [Zambia Data Portal](https://zambia.opendataforafrica.org/).

 Zambia maize production data is in the form of crop forecast yields in units of metric tonnes/hectare.
 These units are derived from the expected production reported by the farmers each year in units of metric tonnes, divided by the amount of hectares of farmland planted with maize in that district.
 This data was collected by the [Central Statistics Office of Zambia (CSO)](https://www.zamstats.gov.zm/).
 These data are forecasted from survey data collected in May preceding the harvest season (July-August).
 The forecast model is conducted in Stata, a general purpose statistical software, and adjusted with post-harvest season survey data.
 There is an unknown degree of uncertainty in this forecast data as the model process and parameters are unknown.
-Due to data distribution restrictions, this data is not available for download by the public.
-Any data the user wishes to subsitute should be spatial data associated with the country of Zambia.
 The spatial resolution of the crop data is at the district-level, but higher resolution data is acceptable and will likely result in improved model perfomance.

 ### 3. Administrative level boundaries